 Ideal Aesthetics For Accurate Anatomy, Better Function And Oral Health

-Fractured and broken down teeth may now be reconstructed from materials with tooth like properties, as close to what nature intended, with techniques to achieve better aesthetics and preserve more of a tooth’s natural structure.
+Fractured and broken down teeth may now be reconstructed from materials with tooth like properties, as close to what nature intended.
+Biomimetic restorative techniques achieve better aesthetics and preserve more of a tooth’s natural structure.

 Aesthetic Dentistry For Children

 Natural looking white teeth are also important for children.
 We understand the significance of a confident smile, for self-esteem, social development and inclusion.
-A young child with discolored or broken down teeth, lots of silver fillings or early tooth loss, may unfortunately, have experienced dental pain or discomfort and disruption to school attendance in order to manage dental issues.
-They may not feel confident smiling.
-Children often want to look like their little friends and be included.
-Parents may also be concerned about these issues.
+Children will generally want to look like their little friends and be included.
+Parents may also be concerned about such issues.

 At our practice, Dr Maria focuses on preventive dental care and minimal intervention.
 We only place white fillings and have also introduced the latest NuSmile® ZR (Zirconia) Paediatric porcelain crowns to restore severely compromised baby teeth in a natural looking way.
-This means the use of metal coloured amalgam fillings and stainless steel crowns may be avoided.
-Your child's teeth may be restored to look naturally white and be supported structurally until scheduled to be lost.
+Metal coloured amalgam fillings and stainless steel crowns may now be avoided.
+Children's teeth may be restored to look naturally white and be well supported structurally until scheduled to be lost.